JSpeedie/embedded-libraries/README.md

 # embedded-libraries

-A collection of libraries I wrote for various embedded peripherals
+A collection of libraries I wrote for various embedded peripherals.

+The point of this repository is to provide a simple way to find and view the libraries I have written.
+Click on the submodule links in the file list of this repo to visit the library pages which have more information about themselves.

 ## Cloning